AdobeDocs/audience-manager.it-IT/help/using/overview/aam-gdpr/aam-gdpr-partners.md

 ## Aggiornamento dell'interfaccia utente di Audience Manager - Integrazione Yahoo/Oath/DataX {#ui-update}

 Oltre agli aggiornamenti al framework IAB sopra menzionati, Yahoo/Oath/DataX ha aggiunto nuovi parametri, **gdpr** e **gdpr_mode**, alle loro API tassonomia e Pubblico.
-I loro parametri informano Yahoo/Oath/DataX di avere i diritti per elaborare un determinato segmento come processore dati o come controller dati.
-Di conseguenza, i clienti Audience Manager che inviano segmenti a una destinazione Yahoo/Oath/DataX devono designare il parametro appropriato (Processore o Controller), in base al loro accordo con Oath.
+Their parameters inform Yahoo/Oath/DataX that they have the rights to process a certain segment as a Data Processor or as a Data Controller.
+As a result, Audience Manager customers sending segments to a Yahoo/Oath/DataX destination must designate the appropriate parameter (Processor or Controller), based on their agreement with Oath.

-Rivolgiti al tuo Consulente o all'Assistenza clienti per impostare il parametro corretto.
-Adobe non può eseguire questo aggiornamento per conto di un cliente a meno che non riceva una corrispondenza scritta, richiedendo questo aggiornamento.
-Rivolgiti al rappresentante Yahoo/Oath/DataX per conoscere la definizione completa di questi parametri.
+Please reach out to your Consultant or Client Care to set the correct parameter.
+Adobe cannot make this update on behalf of a customer unless we receive written correspondence, requesting this update.
+Please reach out to your Yahoo/Oath/DataX representative to understand the full definition of these parameters.

-## Partner Audience Manager Con Funzionalità Di Separazione {#aam-partners-with-unsegmentation}
+## Audience Manager Partners With Unsegmentation Capabilities {#aam-partners-with-unsegmentation}

-Per aiutare i nostri clienti ad automatizzare le richieste GDPR, Audience Manager avvisa i nostri partner di attivazione sulle richieste di eliminazione da oggetti dati inviando loro informazioni non segmentate (o rimuovendo segmenti).
+In order to help our customers automate GDPR requests, Audience Manager notifies our activation partners about deletion requests from Data Subjects by sending them unsegment (or remove segment) information.

-Tuttavia, alcuni dei nostri partner per l'attivazione:
+However, some of our activation partners:

-1. Impossibile supportare richieste non segmentate da Adobe e/o
+1. Cannot support unsegment requests from Adobe and/or
-1. Non sono in grado di ricevere aggiornamenti da noi più spesso di una volta in 30 giorni.
+1. Are not able to receive updates from us more frequently than once in 30 days.

-In questi casi, non è possibile inviare le richieste di eliminazione ai partner di attivazione in modo automatico tramite Audience Manager.
-Scarica il nostro foglio [Excel per](/help/using/overview/aam-gdpr/assets/AAM-Partners-July2019.xlsx) partner per vedere quali partner di attivazione di Audience Manager supportano il segmento.
+In those cases, you are not able to send delete requests to activation partners in an automated way through Audience Manager.
+Download our Partner Excel sheet to see which Audience Manager activation partners support unsegment.[](/help/using/overview/aam-gdpr/assets/AAM-Partners-October2019.xlsx)